EnvironmentOntology/environmental-exposure-ontology/README.md

 ### Annotation Guide

-Broadly speaking, this ontology is designed to support both pre and post composed use cases.
+Broadly speaking, this ontology is designed to support both pre- and post-composed use cases.

 With the pre-composed approach, the curator uses a "ready-made" ECTO class expressing the combination of values required for different